scipy-conference/scipy_proceedings/papers/ian_henriksen/cython_blas_lapack_api.rst

    In Python, it is often said that you can code your scientific algorithms in a high level language and then optimize any performance-intensive parts with minimal modification in Cython or some other code accelerator.
    For simple algorithms that center entirely on looping and item-by-item access, this is true, but this simple idea starts to break down when optimizing code that relies heavily on calls to other libraries.
-   When code like this isn't fast enough, users may be forced to rewrite larger portions of their existing codebase in another language, change the libraries they are using, and write new interfaces between Python and their low-level language of choice.
+   When code like this isn't fast enough, users may be forced to rewrite larger portions of their existing codebase in another language, change the libraries they are using, or write new interfaces between Python and their low-level language of choice.
    To help alleviate these problems, I introduced a Cython API for BLAS and LAPACK.

    BLAS, LAPACK, and other libraries like them have formed the underpinnings of much of the scientific stack in Python.